 - Process addiction treatment for smartphone or video gaming addictions

 - Individual therapy that allows for private talk sessions

 - Family therapy, which encourages loved ones to learn how to support the adolescent

 In many ways, using exercise as therapy is a way to redefine the clinical experience.
 It becomes a building block.
 Similarly, it builds on the other therapeutic interventions that program participants undergo.
-Foothills at Red Oak Recovery therapists typically recommend adding nutritional counseling to the mix.
+Foothills at Red Oak Recovery also adds nutritional counseling to the mix.

 By helping an adolescent take ownership of healthy lifestyle choices, it becomes easier for her or him to take responsibility.
 Suddenly, it isn’t something that you have to manage.
 It now becomes something that the teen takes on.
 In the long term, this is a positive development.